Functional equations of axiomatic multiple Dirichlet series, Weyl groupoids, and quantum algebra: Introduction

 \item \emph{Extend the axiomatic definition to include twisted multiple Dirichlet series}.
 The most general Weyl group multiple Dirichlet series constructions allow for twisting.
 The heuristic form of a twisted multiple Dirichlet series has the coefficient at $(f_1, \ldots f_r)$ multiplied by fixed Dirichlet characters of $f_1, \ldots f_r$.
 Twisted Weyl group multiple Dirichlet series are general Fourier-Whittaker coefficients of metaplectic Eisenstein series; the untwisted version is the first nonconstant coefficient.
 At present, the axioms do not allow for twisting, but it is an interesting problem to generalize them and to prove functional equations in this setting.

 \item \emph{Show meromorphic continuation of axiomatic multiple Dirichlet series to as large a domain as possible when the groupoid of functional equations is infinite}.
-Hase-Liu establishes a domain of convergence for all axiomatic multiple Dirichlet series in \cite{HaseLiu24}--can this be extended using improved estimates for the coefficients?
-Predicting the poles is also an interesting problem.
-In the case of a finite groupoid, it is straightforward to guess the poles based on the list of roots in the arithmetic root system, but in the case of an infinite groupoid, it is a subtle problem, related to the problem of determining imaginary root multiplicities in Kac-Moody algebras.
+Hase-Liu establishes a domain of convergence for all axiomatic multiple Dirichlet series in \cite{HaseLiu24} -- can this be extended using improved estimates for the coefficients?
+Since each coefficient is a sum of $q$-Weil numbers of bounded weight, the main problem is to bound the number of terms in the sum.
+This is analogous to estimating the dimension of the underlying cohomology groups, rather than the trace of Frobenius.